j1mb0b/go-distributed-kv-store/README.md

+# NOTE

+This is a learning exercise and is under development.

 # Consistent Hashing with Replication

 This project implements a consistent hashing ring with a specified replication factor.
 The goal is to distribute data items across nodes in a distributed system in a predictable and balanced manner, ensuring high availability and load balancing.